Vauxhall Corsa-e hatchback review

 The Vauxhall Corsa-e is an accomplished entry into the EV market but it's a shame Vauxhall - a brand known for its value - couldn't make it less expensive.
 Even the closely related Peugeot e-208 feels more upmarket, and buyers can choose the stylish Honda e or sporty MINI Electric for around the same price, along with bigger EVs like the MG ZS EV and Nissan Leaf.

 Unlike the regular Corsa, the Corsa-e has an 18-cell module battery pack positioned under its front and rear seats.
 With a capacity of 50kWh, this can propel the electric Corsa for up to 209 miles, according to Vauxhall, but a range of 150-170 miles is more likely in normal conditions.
 This is on a par with the Peugeot e-208 (with an identical battery and motor) and quite a bit more than the Honda e (137 miles) and MINI Electric (145 miles), but the Renault ZOE trumps them all with a 245-mile range.
 The Vauxhall's official range was improved slightly (up from 209 miles) in late 2021, thanks to optimisation of the car's heating system, transmission and low rolling resistance tyres.

-The Corsa-e can be charged at up to 100kW using public rapid-charging stations, with an 80% top-up taking around 30 minutes.
+The Corsa-e can be charged at up to 100kW using public rapid-charging stations, with a 15-80% top-up taking around 30 minutes.
 A 7.4kW 'Mode 3' cable comes as standard, along with a 2.3kW cable for charging from a three-pin socket.
 A 3.4kW 'Mode 2' cable for speedier home charging will also be offered as an option.
-The first wave of customers will also be offered a 7.4kW wallbox for free, along with a six-month subscription to the Polar Plus charging network.
 Using a 7.4kW wallbox an overnight charge takes around 7.5 hours.